About Spark Adventure Photography Workshops

 We photograph with integrity, respecting Indigenous lands and natural spaces.
 Our approach emphasizes connection and stewardship, not exploitation for content.
 We donate a small portion of your workshop fee to an Indigenous-led organization, or environmental organization.
 This is one way we honour the Lands we photograph, and support the communities who are the original stewards of this Land and Mother Earth.

-Features and Clients
+Features & Clients

 Our Growing Instructor Team